Mā te huruhuru, ka rere te manu

 Please email us if you have any questions about the programme or need assistance applying.

-We intend to select 15-20 participants in 2021 from all corners of the motu (especially looking for those outside the main centres, where there are often less programmes on offer).
+We intend to select 20 participants in 2022 from all corners of the motu (especially looking for those outside the main centres, where there are often less programmes on offer).
+You must be aged 18-25, and not in secondary school/college.

 Dates and timing

-Applications close Monday 1st March 2021, and we will be back in touch with you shortly after.
-The programme begins online in late March, followed by three kanohi ki te kanohi (face to face) weekend wānanga in April, June and August (based in Wellington), and interspersed with digital hui.
-The programme culminates in October with the Sport NZ Women + Girls Annual Summit.
+Applications close Sunday 29th May 2022, and we will be back in touch with you by the 5th June (at the latest).
+The programme begins online in late June, followed by three kanohi ki te kanohi (face to face) weekend wānanga in July (Wellington), September (Christchurch) and November (Wellington), and interspersed with digital hui.
+The programme will also include registration for the IWG Conference in Auckland in November.

 If you are successful, you will be expected to attend all the online and kanohi ki te kanohi (face to face) wānanga.
 Obviously we understand that things crop up but please only apply if you believe, at this stage, you will be available to attend all of the programme.